onlynishant/DLite/README.md

 # DLite
-An approcah to build self-contained Distributed SQL database.
+An approach to build self-contained Distributed SQL database.